brurmonmemment/Deckintosh-Guide/README.md

 An OpenCore EFI configuration for the Steam Deck

-This is a guide targeted at getting users to run macOS bare metal on their Steam Decks.
+This is a guide targeted at getting users to run macOS natively on their Steam Decks.

 Some things to know: